syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

  ## Step 2: Install the Syncfusion MAUI ListView NuGet Package

- 1. In Solution Explorer, right-click the project and choose Manage NuGet Packages.
+ 1. In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
- 2. Search for Syncfusion.Maui.ListView on [nuget.org](https://www.nuget.org/) and install the latest version.
+ 2. Search for `Syncfusion.Maui.ListView` on [nuget.org](https://www.nuget.org/) and install the latest version.
  3. Ensure all dependencies are correctly installed, and restore your project.

  ## Step 3: Add a Basic ListView

- 1. To initialize the control, import the ListView namespace into your code.
+ 1. To initialize the control, import the `Syncfusion.Maui.ListView` namespace into your code.
  2. Initialize [SfListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.html).

 {% tabs %}